bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
 <summary>How to know to which package a file on the system belongs to?
-Is it a problem if it doesn't belongs to a package?</summary><br><b>
+Is it a problem if it doesn't belongs to any package?</summary><br><b>
 </b></details>

 <details>